qbit/nixos-vmm/README.md

 # NixOS VMM

-A nix expression to build OpenBSD VMM friendly ISOs.
+A nix expression to build OpenBSD VMM friendly install ISOs.

 ## What it does: